JordanYu4/Yelp-Helper/README.md

 ## Bonus Features

-- [ ] Integrate with the Google Maps API in order to represent shifts in business performance by neighborhood and city.
+- [ ] Integrate the `D3` library in order to render more sophisticated dtat visualizations